Project overview

 - notifications when guidance documents and other information resources are published

-- updates about the new framework
+- updates about the framework

 - details about webinars and workshops.